aspose-pdf/Aspose.PDF-Documentation/androidjava/overview/installation/_index.md

 ---
-title: Install Aspose.PDF for Java
+title: Install Android via Java
 linktitle: Installation
 type: docs
 weight: 40
 url: /androidjava/installation/
-description: This section shows a product description and instructions for installing Aspose.PDF for Java on your own, as well as using NuGet.
+description: This section shows a product description and instructions for installing Aspose.PDF for Android via Java on your own, as well as using NuGet.
 lastmod: "2021-06-05"
 sitemap:
     changefreq: "weekly"